Paul D. Wellstone Muscular Dystrophy Cooperative Research Center

 - Comprised of world-renowned investigators and research professionals in the Department of Neurology.

-- Connected with the NIH supported Clinical and Translational Science Institute at URMC, one of the first nationwide centers of excellence in translational research, designed to bring new preventive interventions, diagnostic procedures and treatments to patients and communities faster than ever before.
+- Connected with the NIH-supported University of Rochester Clinical & Translational Science Institute, one of the first nationwide centers of excellence in translational research, designed to bring new preventive interventions, diagnostic procedures and treatments to patients and communities faster than ever before.

 - Supported by dedicated and well-characterized patients with myotonic dystrophy (DM) and patients with facioscapulohumeral muscular dystrophy (FSHD) in the NIH sponsored National Registry who are eager to participate in clinical studies.